Presentation of the drawing tools

 To trace a line in your drawing space:

 * Click to determine the location of your line’s first end tip

 * Hold the click and move your mouse

 * Drop the button to create a line

 To draw a Rectangle, click on the center of the image and, without letting go of the mouse button, slide it towards the bottom right hand corner.
 Release the mouse button.
-A gray rectangle has now been drawn in the current project window (see diagrams below).
+A gray rectangle has now been drawn in the current project window (see the diagrams below).

 Hold [Shift] to draw a square instead of a rectangle.